OWASP/www-event-appsecil-2023/CTF.md

 --->

-The challenge will be opened on Saturday, October 24th at 7pm.
+The challenge is free to attend and will be opened on Saturday, May 17th at 10 am.

+Please note that registration is required and will be open soon!

 Good Luck  :)